w3c/event-timing/README.md

 *   if any event listeners or a default action were executed, set executedListeners to true.

 After step 13
-*   set newEntry.duration to the value returned by performance.now() - event.timeStamp
+*   set newEntry.duration to the value returned by performance.now() - event.timeStamp.
 *   execute the **performance event timing entry dispatch algorithm** on newEntry and executedListeners.